-Whether a research project is focused on a novel species or one that has never been investigated before using genetic tools, de novo sequencing is a first step toward understanding the genetic underpinnings of a plant or animal’s functions and its interaction with the environment.||Assign map positions and stack diverse breed information for subsequent resequencing to discover single nucleotide polymorphisms (SNPs) and other genetic variations.|
+|De Novo Sequencing||De novo plant or animal sequencing is a first step toward understanding the genetic underpinnings of an organism’s traits and interactions with the environment.||Assign map positions and stack breed information for subsequent resequencing to discover single nucleotide polymorphisms (SNPs) and other genetic variations.|

-|Transcriptome Sequencing||RNA sequencing provides novel insights into changing expression levels that occur in development and during disease and stress conditions.||Elucidate gene and protein function and interactions, identify tissue-specific list of RNA transcripts produced by an animal or plant genome (mRNAs, non-coding RNAs, and small RNAs), and discover new SNPs.|
+|Transcriptome Sequencing||RNA sequencing provides novel insights into changing gene expression levels that occur in development and during disease and stress conditions.||Elucidate gene and protein function and interactions, identify tissue-specific lists of RNA transcripts, and discover new SNPs.|

-|Epigenetics||Adaptive responses to changes in the environment (such as food availability or drought conditions) can trigger phenotypic changes in plants and animals that affect their viability and reproductive fitness.||By using sequencing to identify changes in DNA methylation, chromatin structure, and small RNA expression, researchers can better understand how epigenetic factors contribute to controlling these and other traits in a species of interest.|
+|Epigenetics||Adaptive responses to changes in the environment (such as food availability or drought conditions) can trigger phenotypic changes in plants and animals that affect their viability and reproductive fitness.||By using sequencing to identify changes in DNA methylation, chromatin structure, and small RNA expression, you can better understand how epigenetic factors contribute to controlling these and other traits in a species of interest.|

 |Genotyping by Sequencing||A low-cost genetic screening method to discover novel plant and animal SNPs and perform genotyping studies, often simultaneously in many specimens.||Applications include genetic mapping, screening backcross lines, purity testing, constructing haplotype maps, and performing association and genomic evaluation for plant genome studies.|

-|Genome Editing||CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) genome editing holds great potential for agriculture, food science, environmental science, and a broad range of other applications.||Confirm gene knockouts, analyze on- and off-target effects and assessing the the functional impact of gene edits.|
+|Genome Editing||CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) genome editing holds great potential for agriculture, food science, environmental science, and a broad range of other applications.||Confirm gene knockouts, analyze on- and off-target effects, and assess the functional impact of gene edits.|